nautobot/nautobot/nautobot/docs/models/extras/status.md

     data models of their own that implement a `status` field.
 Proceed at your own risk!

 Any model that is intended to have a `status` field must inherit from `nautobot.extras.models.statuses.StatusModel`.
 This abstract model will add an `nautobot.extras.models.statuses.StatusField` to the model.
-The abstract base will automatically assign a `related_name` for the reverse relationship back to the inheriting model's name (e.g. `dcim_device_related`).
+The abstract base will automatically assign a `related_name` for the reverse relationship back to the inheriting model's verbose plural name (e.g. `devices`).

++/- 2.0.0
+    The related name for Statuses was changed to be based on the model's `verbose_name_plural` instead of the pattern `%(app_label)s_%(model)s_related`.
+For example, `Status.devices` and not `Status.dcim_device_related`.

 ### `StatusField` model field